Book Review

 The author seems to be extremely biased against men.
 To her all men are selfish, self-centered, lecherous hypocrites…………. which is almost true…hehehe….. but here Taslima is clearly bugged out.
 Nila is a messy confused bundle of contradictions, and her love life surpasses that of the Mills & Boon series.
 Hah!

 The novel explicitly parrots how Indian society treats their girls/womenfolk in all its glory.
-If only the adult content was less, this book could be ideal for wannabe brides though the personal freedom and the subsequent liberation of the protagonist is quite ambiguous and unconvincing.
+If only the adult content was less, this book could be ideal for wannabe brides, though the personal freedom and the subsequent liberation of the protagonist are quite ambiguous and unconvincing.